jwd270/TotWaterPark/README.md

 ```
 PROGRAMMER = -c arduino -P /dev/ttyUSB0 -b57600
 ```
 In this example the device is using the arduino bootloader and is connected to a USB to serial converter at `/dev/ttyUSB0`.
-Once you have updated the make file type `make flash`
+Once you have updated the make file use the command `make flash` to flash the microcontroller.